Note: this profile was written in 2008, though the information is still largely up to date, and we have added photojournals from subsequent years.

 The garden produces a wide variety of vegetables, and also herbs and berries.
 It is currently non-commercial, although some of the produce is exchanged with friends and family during the growing season.
 Much of the harvest is placed in cold storage to be eaten during the winter months, or preserved by canning, freezing, and dehydrating.

 Since the beginning, the garden has never been tilled, and the soil has never been worked.
 When starting out, the area for the garden was still a lawn.
 To avoid tilling, Stephane successfully tried two different techniques.
-On one section, he used sheet mulching, a technique inspired by permaculture, where cardboard was put over the grass and covered with hay.
-On the other section, he used the Stout system, where a very thick layer of hay was put directly on the grass.
-Both techniques help break down the lawn vegetation and add organic material without damaging the underlying soil ecosystem.
+On one section, he used sheet mulching, a technique often used in permaculture, where cardboard was put over the grass and covered with hay.
+On the other section, he used the Ruth Stout system, where a very thick layer of hay was put directly on the grass.
+Both techniques help break down the lawn vegetation and add organic matter without damaging the underlying soil ecosystem.

 The garden is largely self-fertilizing.
 There are many types of plants growing near each other, and all crop residues are left on site to create fertility for future plants.
 For organic amendments, Stephane mainly adds hay as a mulch.
-This minimizes the need for weeding and watering, feeds the microorganisms in the soil, protects the soil from erosion, and reduces the risk of nutrient leakage.
-This also allows him to leave his garden for more than a week without tending to it.
+This minimizes the need for weeding and watering, feeds the microorganisms in the soil, protects the soil from erosion, and reduces the risk of nutrients leaching.
+The mulch generally retains enough water that Stephane can leave his garden for more than a week without tending to it.
 Some kitchen compost is used for fertility when transplanting demanding seedlings.

-Caring for the land and replenishing biodiversity are central to the garden.
+Caring for the land and encouraging biodiversity are central to the garden.
 A small pond, trees, and flowers have been integrated for this reason.

 The gardener is a vegan with a college background in organic agriculture, and he also did a 9-month tour of veganic farms in Europe.
 He decided to start gardening veganically to show that it’s possible to grow food without animal inputs.
 He gets his inspiration from different approaches, but especially the approach of self-fertilizing gardens.